oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-upgrade-crm-2015-to-2016/rule.md

 ---

-CRM 2016 has many improvements over it's predecessors, including Power BI integration, improved navigation, and the new Outlook extension.
+CRM 2016 has many improvements over it's predecessors, including Power BI integration, improved navigation, and the new Outlook extension​.

-The procedure for upgrading CRM 2015 to 2016 is:
+​​The procedure for upgrading CRM 2015 to 2016 is:

 1. Apply Windows Update on CRM and Database servers